Recurse Center: Social environment and influence

 The Center did not initially publish a code of conduct, but eventually formalized its expectations of participant behavior in June 2017.

 Prior to that, it listed social rules intended to shepherd community behavior and “to remove as many distractions as possible so everyone can focus on programming.”

 These social rules are one of the retreat's most influential features and have been adopted by a number of other programming communities.

-There is a large community of alumni that have remained active past the end of their ”batch“, interacting with each other and with new participants in person or via virtual tools.
+Additionally, there is a large community of alumni that have remained active past the end of their career, interacting with each other and with new participants in person or via virtual tools.

 Specializations of participants

 The level of participants' skill and experience is diverse, in common with retreats in other creative fields and unlike many engineering organizations.
 Participants range from long-experienced software developers on sabbatical, to people who have been coding for only a few months, to retirees, to college students on vacation.
 Some participants hold doctoral degrees; others have left school before completing secondary or even primary education.
-Many participants are engineers, but others have strong non-engineering backgrounds, in the Humanities, journalism, pure mathematics, the performing arts, among many others.
+Many participants are engineers, but others have strong non-engineering backgrounds, in the humanities, journalism, pure mathematics, the performing arts, among many others.